• Skip to primary navigation

 The aroma of black tea is often described as earthy or woody, while Earl Grey's fragrance is more floral and citrusy.

-When it comes to flavor and aroma, selecting between black tea and Earl Grey comes down to the individual’s preference.
+Selecting between black tea and Earl Grey comes down to the individual's preference.

 For those who enjoy a full-bodied tea with hints of sweetness, black tea is an excellent option.